MicrosoftEdge/WebView2Feedback/specs/APIReview_TextureStream.md

 ===============================================================================================

 # Background
 Many native apps use a native engine for real-time communication scenarios, which include video capture, networking and video rendering.
 However, often, these apps still use WebView or Electron for UI rendering.
 The separation between real-time video rendering and UI rendering prevents apps from rendering real-time video inside the web contents.
 This forces apps to render the real-time video on top of the web contents, which is limiting.
 Rendering video on top constrains the user experience and it may also cause performance problems.
 We can ask the native apps to use web renderer for video handling because web standard already provides these features through WebRTC APIs.
 The end developers, however, prefer to use their existing engine such as capturing and composition, meanwhile using WebRTC API for rendering.

 # Description
-The proposed APIs will allow the end developers to stream the captured or composed video frame to the WebView renderer where Javascript is able to insert the frame to the page through W3C standard API of Video, MediaStream element for displaying it.
+The proposed APIs allow end developers to stream captured or composed video frames to the WebView2 where JavaScript can render or otherwise interact with the frames via W3C standard DOM APIs including the Video element, and MediaStream.

-The API will use the shared GPU texture so that it can minimize the overall cost with regards to frame copy.
+The API aims to minimize the number of times a frame must be copied and so is structured to allow reuse of frame objects which are implemented with GPU textures that can be shared across processes.

-The proposed APIs have dependency on the DirectX and its internal attributes such as adapter LUID so it supports only Win32/C++ APIs at this time.
+The proposed APIs have dependency on the DirectX and its internal attributes such as adapter LUID so the API is only exposed in the WebView2 COM APIs to Win32/C++ consumers and as an Interop COM interface to allow C++/WinRT consumers to access the interface.

 # Examples